How heat propagates in liquid $^3$He

+Given the simplicity of the picture drawn above, this is a surprisingly good agreement.
+Let us recall that the in the case of the S.V.P. data by Murphy and Meyer \cite{Murphy1994}, particle density is not constant and decreases with warming.
+Moreover, the effective mass also changes with temperature.
+Finally, not only our simple model neglects any change in density and mass, it also does not take in to account a finite coupling between the two carriers of heat (particles and sound).
+Nevertheless, the quantitative difference between the expected and the measured thermal conductivity does not exceed 10 percent.

+Eq. \eqref{kappa_zs} has a striking resemblance to the Bridgman formula for classical liquids \cite{Brigman1923,bird2002transport,Zhao2021,Xi_2020} (see Supplementary note 6), with the speed of sound replaced by a group velocity of $\sqrt{\frac{2k_BT}{m}}$.
+This can be accounted for by noticing that the time scale for randomness in a quantum liquid is set by the ratio of the Fermi velocity to the de Broglie thermal length (and not by the ratio of the sound velocity to the inter-particle distance, as in a classical liquid or a glass).
+Interestingly, the two equations become similar at the classical/quantum boundary, that is when the de Broglie thermal length becomes equal to the Fermi wavelength (see Supplementary note 6).

+Fig. \ref{Fig-2-channels} summarizes our main message.
+It appears that in a Fermi liquid two modes of conduction are at work.
+The first (Fig. \ref{Fig-2-channels}a) has been understood for decades and is based on collisions between quasi-particles.
+The second, identified here, is the breathing of the whole Fermi surface (Fig. \ref{Fig-2-channels}b).
+Interestingly, the two channels differ only by their respective relevant length scale, the distance between two successive collisions and the thermal de Broglie length.

+In the real space, this collective mode is presumably a visco-elastic \cite{Rudnick1980,Dobbs} soft phonon with the shortest possible wavelength, which is the interatomic distance.
+As seen in Fig. \ref{Fig-2-channels}c, the wavelength of the sound in question is almost identical to interatomic distance.
+Such a wave can be generated either by a leftward or rightward shift of all atoms.
+A thermal gradient lifts this degeneracy.
+The fundamental reason behind the success of this simple approach is yet t be rigorously understood.

+After this paper was written, we learned of two relevant early works, by Brazovskii \cite{Brazovskii} on the role played by a soft mode in the crystallization of a liquid, and by Dyugaev \cite{Dyugaev} on 2k$_F$ rotons in $^3$He.

 Arguably, normal liquid $^3$He is the cleanest and the simplest known Fermi liquid.
-If collective excitations play such a central role in its transport properties across such a wide temperature range, what about other strongly interacting collections of Fermions residing beyond Landau's paradigm \cite{Keimer2015}?
-Whilst this question remains beyond the scope of the present paper, we show in the supplement that the picture drawn here can account for the finite temperature deviation from the Fermi liquid behavior previously seen in three strongly correlated metals (See the supplement).
+If collective excitations play such a central role in its transport properties across such a wide temperature range, what about other strongly interacting systems of fermions residing beyond the Landau's paradigm \cite{Keimer2015}?
+We leave this question to future studies.